-The Chemistry PGCE will help you to develop the professional skills and knowledge you need to teach all aspects of science to pupils at least up to age 16, as well as Chemistry to pupils aged up to 18.
+The school direct Chemistry PGCE will help you to develop the professional skills and knowledge you need to teach all aspects of science to pupils at least up to age 16, as well as Chemistry to pupils aged up to 18.

 The course is committed to creative approaches to teaching science, and you will be encouraged to develop resources during the programme.
-The experienced tutors at the IoE have previously been classroom teachers and heads of school science departments, and have worked in industry.
+The experienced tutors at UCL IOE have previously been classroom teachers and heads of school science departments, and have worked in industry.
 They are actively involved in science education research, work on national curriculum development, and lead sessions for Science Learning Centre London.

 You will undertake two school placements during your training and these will be at two of our excellent alliance schools.

 Click here for full details of the Chemistry course